 More news is coming into Mesh News Desk from around the world concerning mesh litigation.

-In August 2013, Zubeidat Narges (the “Plaintiff”) submitted the claim with a request for the Court to certify the claim as a class on behalf of thousand women in Israel who allege they too have experienced complications as a result of pelvic mesh, which they claim among other that Johnson & Johnson have acted with negligence, failure to warn, negligence misrepresentation, violations of consumer protections law etc.
+Last week Zubeidat Narges (the “Plaintiff”) submitted the claim on behalf of herself, and also with a request for the Court to certify the claim as a class action suit on behalf of an estimated 60,000 women in Israel who allege they too have experienced complications as a result of pelvic mesh, which they claim is defective in its manufacture.

-Tali Traiband of Traiband Law Firm tells Mesh News Desk, “A plaintiff/group plaintiff can file a claim that is relevant to a large group of people, and if the plaintiff can prove to the court, through various parameters, that the group most likely is large enough and the claims are similar enough, than the court might approve it as a class action.
+Tali Traiband of Traiband Law Firm tells Mesh News Desk, "A plantiff will file a medical negligence claim to the district court and if that specific claim is relevant to a large group of people that, he or she can prove to the court, through general parameters and statistics, then the group most likely is large enough and you can also file a class action to the Supreme Court."

 Mesh News Desk has heard from plaintiffs from around the world including France, Germany, The Netherlands, Zimbabwe, South Africa, Australia, New Zealand, Scotland, Wales, among other countries.
 When a mesh product is removed from sale in the U.S., it will often continue to be exported for use in other countries.